Design and Artists Copyright Society: Advocacy

-DACS, together with a-n The Artists Information Company and CVAN Contemporary Visual Arts Network England, provide the group with secretariat support for the All Party Parliamentary Group for Visual Arts & Artists.
+DACS, together with a-n The Artists Information Company and CVAN Contemporary Visual Arts Network England, provides the group with secretariat support for the All Party Parliamentary Group for Visual Arts & Artists.
 Additionally, through the Alliance for Intellectual Property, it is a member of the All Party Parliamentary Group for IP and also attends the All Party Parliamentary Group for AI.

 Governance

 DACS is a not-for-profit company limited by guarantee with a board of 14 directors and multiple voting members who guide its mission.

 Network

 DACS represents 180,000 visual artists and artists' estates worldwide through an international network of collecting societies.
 It is a member of the following organisations: